Brian Whetstone

 Postdoctoral Research Fellow, Summer 2024

-Brian Whetstone is a is a federal historian with the Historic Architecture, Conservation, and Engineering Center (HACE) of the National Park Service.
+Brian Whetstone is an historian with the Historic Architecture, Conservation, and Engineering Center (HACE) of the National Park Service.
 His research explores the intersections between public history, heritage, and twentieth century urban history in the United States.
 Whetstone received his PhD in History and a graduate certificate in Public History from the University of Massachusetts Amherst in 2023.
 From 2023 to 2024, Whetstone served as a Mellon Fellow in the Initiative in Architecture, Urbanism, and the Humanities at Princeton University where he was appointed as a lecturer in the Effron Center for the Study of America.